 TEAL is designed to provide in-service educators with quality, no-cost online learning in arts integration.
 Important background and useful, practical material and resources are made available to K-6 teachers and administrators.
 Both new and experienced teachers and teacher leaders will find the integration of an art form with their curriculum is an invigorating approach to teaching and learning, with many benefits to both teachers and students.
-There is substantial research that shows the positive effects of the arts on school and classroom culture, student behavior, and student learning.
+There is substantial research that shows the positive effects of the arts on classroom culture, student behavior, and student learning.

-The Role of TEAL Coaches, Administrators, and Teachers
+TEAL Coaches, Administrators, and Teachers